 Can my employer refuse my return to work unless I have no restrictions?
-Disability Discrimination Attorney
+Disability Discrimination Attorneys

 Employers cannot require employees to have no restrictions or be 100% healed to return to work.
-Contact our Ohio Employment Discrimination Attorney.
+Contact our Ohio Employment Discrimination Attorneys.

 Many employers refuse to allow employees to return to work unless the employees submit paperwork that they can work with no restrictions restrictions, are 100% healed, or obtain a full work release.
 However, employers cannot make outright refusals to allow employees to return to work because they have restrictions.
 Employers are required to do much more than refuse an employee’s return because of the restrictions.

 Under the Americans with Disabilities Act (“ADA”), employers are required to engage in an interactive process with employees who have physical or mental impairments.
 In addition, employers are required to make reasonable accommodations for employees with disabilities.
 Under the ADA, a qualified individual is someone who is able to perform the essential functions of their job with or without a reasonable accommodation.

 A party claiming disability discrimination must show that: (1) he was an individual with a disability; (2) he was otherwise qualified to perform the essential functions of his job, with or without reasonable accommodation; and (3) he was discriminated against solely because of his disability.

 It is well established that “’100% healed’ policies” such as a requirement of a full release with no restrictions is a “per se violation of the ADA.”
 These policies are evidence of an employer’s outright refusal to engage in the interactive process and provide reasonable accommodations, no matter how slight.